iclr-blogposts/2024/_pages/about.md

 ## A Blog Post Conference Track

-Last year, we ran the **second** iteration of the <a href="[https://iclr-blogposts.github.io/2023/about](https://iclr-blogposts.github.io/2023/about)">Blogpost track at ICLR 2023</a>!<br>  It was very successful, with accepted posts presented in person at the main conference.
+Last year, we ran the **second** iteration of the [Blogpost track](https://iclr-blogposts.github.io/2023/about) at ICLR 2023!

+It was very successful, with accepted posts presented in person at the main conference.

 Our goal is to create a formal call for blog posts at ICLR to incentivize and reward researchers to review past work and summarize the outcomes, develop new intuitions, or highlight some shortcomings.
 A very influential initiative of this kind happened after the Second World War in France.
 Because of the lack of up-to-date textbooks, a collective of mathematicians under the pseudonym Nicolas Bourbaki [[Halmos 1957]](#Halm), decided to start a series of textbooks about the foundations of mathematics [[Bourbaki, 1939]](#Bour).
 In the same vein, we aim to provide a new way to summarize scientific knowledge in the ML community.